Best Time to Visit Roatán: Weather, Crowds, and What to Expect

 We’ve made the trip in December and January when it was warm enough for snorkeling, but not as hot as we might like.
 We had daily rain showers on our December trip.
 While some only lasted about 30 minutes, others kept us indoors for days – but we still got out to do some great snorkeling a few times.
 To be safe, head to Roatan after the rainy season.

-April is usually perfect for beach lounging, diving, and snorkeling.
+March and April are usually perfect for beach lounging, diving, and snorkeling.
 But showers can happen any time of the year – and can actually be really beautiful.

 These months can be a sweet spot with fewer tourists and lower prices.
 Expect a mix of sunny days and occasional rain showers in May and June.
 October and November see more rain, but it’s comforting to know that Roatan is not in the hurricane belt, so it generally doesn’t get hit as hard as other Caribbean islands.